icryund3rw4ter/menchubot/README.md

 # Heroku_ebooks

-This is a basic Python port of [@harrisj's](https://twitter.com/harrisj) [iron_ebooks](https://github.com/harrisj/iron_ebooks/) Ruby script.
-Using Heroku's scheduler, you can post to an _ebooks Twitter account based on the corpus of an existing Twitter at pseudorandom intervals.
-Currently, it is the magic behind [@adriennelaf_ebx](http://www.twitter.com/adriennelaf_ebx) and [@stevebuttry_ebx](http://www.twitter.com/stevebuttry_ebx), among many, many others in the wild.
+This is a basic Python port of tommeagher's ebook's bot (https://github.com/tommeagher/heroku_ebooks) and gabubonico's self-hosting solution.

-This project should work in the latest releases of Python 2.7 and Python 3.
-By default, in Heroku, this will be deployed to Python 3.
+I've made this project to be ran on Python 3.
+Didn't work with Python < 3.

 ## Setup